March 722 (Formula B) car-by-car histories

 Of the five 722s for which chassis numbers were known during the 1972 season: the ex-Paul Keeler 722/20 went to Gerald Lieberg by 1974; Bruce Jensen's ex-Roy Folland 722/23 went to Ed Villa for 1974; Robert Hall retained his ex-Al Lader's 722/27; Dick Doherty again retained 722/33; and Harold Millar retained 722/43.

-Of the 14 unidentified cars, four had already vanished after 1972 (those of Chuck and Jim Sarich, Chuck Dietrich and Tom Outcault), leaving 10 that can be tracked through 1973.
-Of these 10, the cars of Wink Bancroft, William Kautz, Byron Hatten and Ted Thomas were all retained for a further season, Mike Fisher's went to to Bob Tracy, and Al Lader's ex-Ric Forest car is believed to have been retained.
+Of the 15 unidentified cars, four had already vanished after 1972 (those of Chuck and Jim Sarich, Chuck Dietrich and Tom Outcault), leaving 11 that can be tracked through 1973.
+Of these 11, the cars of Wink Bancroft, William Kautz, Byron Hatten, Ted Thomas and Russ Mayberry were all retained for a further season, Mike Fisher's went to Bob Tracy, and Al Lader's ex-Ric Forest car is believed to have been retained.
 The four cars from this group that disappeared at the end of 1973 were those of Seb Barone, Wayne Ricciardi and Dale Lang, all in Northeast Division, and Bill Mairs who flitted between New York and Malibu.

-That gives a total of between four and six 722s that cannot be traced into 1974.
+That leaves four or five 722s that cannot be traced into 1974.
 The cars of Rich Bradley and Tom Crowther, both based in California and both Falconer-bodied, will explain two of those.
-A third may be the car of James Modrall in New England, although a suspicion remains that he had an older car.
-A fourth may be the car of Max Sebba in Florida.
-Cliff Phillips' car may be a fifth, altough it is only known in 1974 from entry lists.
-Tom Cooney's in Indianapolis might be a sixth, although he has not been spotted actually racing his car until April 1975.
+A third may be the car of Max Sebba in Florida.
+Cliff Phillips' car may be a fourth, although it is only known in 1974 from entry lists.
+Tom Cooney's in Indianapolis might be a fifth, although he has not been spotted actually racing his car until April 1975.

 'the Rich Bradley car'